Inventory Hoarding

 3. Price Volatility

 Hoarding practices can artificially inflate prices in the market.
-When a significant number of businesses engage in hoarding, it can create a perception of scarcity, prompting consumers to pay higher prices.
-This is particularly evident during crises, such as natural disasters or pandemics, where panic-buying leads to price surges.
+When many businesses engage in hoarding, it can create a perception of scarcity, prompting consumers to pay higher prices.
+This is particularly evident during crises like natural disasters or pandemics, where panic-buying leads to price surges.

 4. Reputation Damage

 Consumers are increasingly aware of corporate practices and may react negatively to perceived hoarding practices.
-Brands that are seen as exploiting shortages can face reputational damage, leading to loss of customer trust and loyalty.
+Brands seen as exploiting shortages can face reputational damage and lose customer trust and loyalty.

 5. Operational Inefficiencies